 Check the website for details and occasional specials.

 Length of stay

-Depending on your plans, Lanzerac is either good for a special overnight stay, or at least a 3-day base for exploring the area.
+Depending on your plans, Lanzerac is either good for a special overnight stay, or at least a three-day base for exploring the area.

 What to pack